fahdn/MTA-Script-Engineer-Extension/README.md

 <br>

-**MTA:SA Script Engineer** is the ultimate toolkit for Multi Theft Auto developers.
+**MTA:SA Script Engineer** is a VSCode Extension the ultimate toolkit for Multi Theft Auto developers.
 It supercharges your workflow by providing intelligent autocompletion for `exports`, instant "Go to Definition" navigation, and essential code snippets—all designed to keep you in the flow state.

 No more checking `meta.xml` manually.
 No more guessing function arguments.